Alu chat

-Alu chat (also spelled as alu chaat, aloo chat, or aloo chaat) is a street food originating from the Indian subcontinent, it is popular in North India, West Bengal in Eastern India, Pakistan, parts of Sylhet Division of Bangladesh and Trinidad and Tobago.
+Alu chat (also spelled alu chaat, aloo chat, or aloo chaat) is a street food originating from the Indian subcontinent.
+It is popular in North India, West Bengal in Eastern India, Pakistan, and also in parts of Sylhet Division of Bangladesh.
 It is prepared by frying potatoes in oil and adding spices and chutney.
-It can also be prepared with unfried boiled potatoes and also adding fruits along with spices, lime juice and chutney.
+It can also be prepared with unfried boiled potatoes and adding fruits along with spices, lime juice and chutney.